In this recipe

 Fresh and Healthy Sides

 A simple, fresh salad with arugula and crisp vegetables is perfect.
-Try fresh rocket with parmesan shavings.
+Try fresh arugula with parmesan shavings.
 Or spinach with a splash of balsamic vinegar and a few drops of olive oil.

 Spice It Up